 The Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the next 12 months, therefore it is appropriate to adopt a going concern basis for the preparation of the Financial Statements.
 Accordingly, these Financial Statements do not include any adjustments to the carrying amount or classification of assets and liabilities that would result if the Company were unable to continue as a going concern.
 As a result, the Directors are confident that the Company is a going concern for the foreseeable future.

 DIRECTORS

-The following Directors have held office since 1st April 2023:
+The following Directors have held office since 1st April 2024:

+M. Winter

+S. F. Sopp

+M. Lock

-M. Winter S. F. Sopp P. O. James (resigned 14th January 2024) P. G. Donovan
+P. G. Donovan

+S. M. Meyern (appointed 19th January 2025)

+A. J. Wooldridge

-C. Lobb (resigned 14th January 2024)
+M. Curtis (resigned 19th January 2025)